Hyperbolicity, degeneracy, and expansion of random intersection graphs: Structural sparsity of random intersection graphs

 \section{Structural sparsity of random intersection graphs}

-In this section we will characterize a clear break in the sparsity of graphs generated by $G(n,m,p)$, depending on the relative grown rates of the nodes and attributes in $B$).
+In this section we will characterize a clear break in the sparsity of graphs generated by $G(n,m,p)$, depending on whether $\alpha$ is strictly greater than one.
 In each case, we analyze (probabilistically) the degeneracy and expansion of the generated class.\looseness-1

 \begin{theorem} Fix constants $\alpha,\beta$ and $\gamma$.
 Let $m=\beta n^{\alpha}$ and $p=\gamma n^{-(1+\alpha)/2}$.
 Let $G = G(n,m,p)$.
 Then the following hold \whp \begin{enumerate}[label={(\roman{enumi})}] \item If $\alpha < 1$, $G(n,m,p)$ is somewhere dense and $G$ has degeneracy $\Omega(\gamma n^{(1-\alpha)/2})$. \item If $\alpha = 1$, $G(n,m,p)$ is somewhere dense and $G$ has degeneracy $\Omega(\frac{\log n}{\log \log n})$. \item If $\alpha > 1$, $G(n,m,p)$ has bounded expansion and thus $G$ has degeneracy $O(1)$. \end{enumerate} \end{theorem}